What is Grand Challenges Canada?

 Melinda Gates, Secretary of State Hillary Clinton and Dr. Peter A. Singer

 Saving Brains, which promotes the fulfillment of human capital potential by focusing on interventions that nurture and protect early brain development in the first 1,000 days of life.
 To date, 27 projects have been approved through this program.
 In November 2013, Grand Challenges Canada welcomed the Maria Cecília Souto Vidigal Foundation, Bernard van Leer Foundation and Grand Challenges Brazil, an initiative of the Brazil Ministry of Health, as new partners.

 Drs.
 Karlee Silver and Peter A. Singer with Ms. Laureen Harper

-Global Mental Health, which supports the implementation of innovative solutions for improving treatments and expanding access to mental health care in low- and middle-income countries.
+Global Mental Health, which seeks to improve treatments and expand access to mental health care in low- and middle-income countries.
 Grand Challenges Canada has committed up to $30 million CAD for the most promising Bold Ideas with Big Impact.
 So far, 36 innovative, pioneering projects have been funded to improve mental health diagnosis and care in developing countries.

 Our secondary strategic priority is to leverage the Grand Challenges Canada platform to engage strategic partners by testing new models of aid, with a focus on private investment, blended value, pay-on-results and testing new models of innovation diplomacy by forging valuable innovation-focused partnerships with significant international organizations, agencies and countries.
 For example, Grand Challenges Canada is currently working with key stakeholders in Israel to implement Grand Challenges Israel.